-We provide traditional deposit and credit services, asset management, trust, mortgage banking, merchant services, bank cards, data processing, and securities brokerage services through 59 banking offices in Florida, Georgia, and Alabama operated by CCB.
+We provide traditional deposit and credit services, asset management, trust, mortgage banking, merchant services, bank cards, data processing, and securities brokerage services through 57 banking offices in Florida, Georgia, and Alabama operated by CCB.
 The majority of our revenue, approximately 88%, is derived from our Florida market areas while approximately 11% and 1% of our revenue is derived from our Georgia and Alabama market areas, respectively.

 Below is a summary of our financial condition and results of operations for the past three years.
-Our financial condition and results of operations are more fully discussed in our management discussion and analysis on page 32 and our consolidated financial statements on page 64.
+Our financial condition and results of operations are more fully discussed in our Management's Discussion and Analysis on page 35 and our consolidated financial statements on page 66.